Franz Deym: Career

 Deym was the son of a Field Marshal, and was a First Lieutenant in the Lancers.

 In 1864 he joined the Diplomatic Service.
 He was first Attaché then Legationssekretär (Secretary) in Paris, before being sent to the Embassy in Rome.

 In 1871 he became the Special Ambassador and Acting Minister for the armed services, and then retired from public life.

 In 1879 he became a member of the Austrian Reichsrat, and was re-elected in 1885.

 On 18 October 1888 he became Ambassador to London, a position he held until his death.

+He was invested as a Knight of the Order of the Golden Fleece, the highest order of Austria-Hungary, in 1900.

 Personal life

 On 26 February 1870 in Rome, Italy, he married Countess Anna Maria Johanna Nepomucena Josepha von Schlabrendorff (1852-1919), younger daughter of Count Constantin Carl Bernhard Anton Johann Nepomuk von Schlabrendorff (1812-1858) and his wife, Countess Bianca Olympia Georgine von Pückler-Groditz (1826-1870).
 They had three children, one son and two daughters: